betheducky/media-catalog-java/README.md

 - Trigger type-specific behaviors such as preview(), download(), and consume()

-- Search and filter catalog items (IN PROGRESS)
+- Search and filter catalog items

 - Store and load catalog data